rdunlop/unicycling-registration/README.md

 Development Setup instructions:
 -------------------------------
-The Registration codebase includes a vagrantbox for local development and testing.

-To use this, you must checkout and build the vagrantbox.
+To use this, you must install a local postgres database server.

 Getting Started with Development